Powering the Future of Civil Society

 DEIRDRE GARVEY, The Wheel

-Deirdre is the founding Chief Executive Officer of The Wheel and has overseen organisation's growth to become Ireland’s largest network of charities, community and voluntary organisations and social enterprises, with over 1,500 members.
-She has been responsible for implementing The Wheel’s governance processes, as delegated by the Board of Directors and delivers regular training workshops on various aspects of good governance practice.
-Prior to joining The Wheel, Deirdre was Director of Development (Fundraising) at The Barretstown Gang Camp in Kildare where she worked for five years.
-Before moving into full-time work in the nonprofit sector, Deirdre worked in the private sector, holding several managerial posts in the hi-tech field in Germany.
-Having studied science for her bachelor’s degree in 1986, she completed a Masters in Business Administration in 2003 and recently a Masters in Innovation in Social Enterprise.
+Deirdre Garvey is the founding Chief Executive Officer of charitable nonprofit The Wheel.
+Her most recent appointments include: the Charity Regulator’s Advisory Group for the Charities Governance code (2018), the Strategy Implementation Advisory Group for the National Women’s and Girl’s Strategy (ongoing), the Charity Regulator’s consultative panel on the Regulation of Fundraising (2016), the Working Group on Citizen Engagement in Local Government (2013/2014).
+Prior to joining The Wheel, Deirdre was Director of Development (Fundraising) at Barretstown in Co Kildare where she worked for five years.
+Before moving into the community and voluntary sector, Deirdre worked in the private sector, holding several managerial posts in the hi-tech field in Germany.
+Having studied science for her Bachelors degree in 1986, she completed a Masters in Business Administration in 2003.
+She holds a Certificate in Charity Law, Trusteeship and Governance from the Law Society (2018).

 NIAMH GARVEY, Trócaire